aeslaughter/moose/docs/documentation/MooseFlavoredMarkdown.md

 Option               | Default | Description
 -------------------- | ------- | -----------
-strip_header         | True    | Toggles the removal of the MOOSE copyright header. github_link          | True    | Include a link to the source code on GitHub ("label" must be True). label                | True    | Include a label with the filename before the code content block. overflow-y           | Scroll  | The action to take when the text overflow the html container (see [overflow-y](http://www.w3schools.com/cssref/css3_pr_overflow-y.asp)). max-hieght           | 500px   | The maximum height of the code window (see [max-height](http://www.w3schools.com/cssref/pr_dim_max-height.asp)).
+strip_header         | True    | Toggles the removal of the MOOSE copyright header. repo_link          | True    | Include a link to the source code on GitHub ("label" must be True). label                | True    | Include a label with the filename before the code content block. overflow-y           | Scroll  | The action to take when the text overflow the html container (see [overflow-y](http://www.w3schools.com/cssref/css3_pr_overflow-y.asp)). max-hieght           | 500px   | The maximum height of the code window (see [max-height](http://www.w3schools.com/cssref/pr_dim_max-height.asp)).